 National Museum Jakarta embraces the colorful differences in its numerous collections.
 Vessels of various sizes, models, and functions of Dayak, Bugis, Ambon, and other tribes march nicely.

 The wood-based ships bear their own tribal identities.
 Which can be seen from the decorations and ornaments.
 Unique dining utensils, like a fork made of cassowary’s bone from Papua.
-Indigenous wooden carvings, bamboo woven bags, even rattan sandals are just several everyday items visitors can see.
+Indigenous wooden carvings, bamboo woven bags, and even rattan sandals are just several everyday items visitors can see.

 Other artistic objects are a set of traditional music orchestra gamelan, shadow puppets wayang, and masks.
 The museum’s strictly-guarded golden jewelry collections.
 As it shines so brightly that they almost blind the guests’ eyes.